holepunchto/pear-docs/guide/releasing-a-pear-app.md

-# Releasing a Pear App
+# Releasing a Pear Application

 As covered in [Sharing a Pear App](./sharing-a-pear-app.md), Pear use release channels in a similar way that git use branches.
 When the app has been tested, and it's ready to release it, it's really simple.